Omer-Cicek/Pokedex/README.md

 Users should be able to:

 - View the optimal layout for the site depending on their device's screen size
-- Search the Pokemon's from Api
+- Search the Pokemon's data from Pokedex Api

 ## Got feedback for me?